Acezorey/Acezorey.github.io/projects/image-recognition-neural-network.md

 This program is a deep learning neural network developed entirely without using any machine learning libraries, such as PyTorch or Tensorflow, using only pure Python and NumPy.
 Designed with guidance from the book <a href="https://nnfs.io/">Neural Networks from Scratch</a>, this was made for educational purposes to learn of the mathematics and mechanics behind deep learning models.

 ## Technical Details
+This AI model's source code is written in Python utilizing the <a href="https://numpy.org/">NumPy library</a>, all on one <a href="https://code.visualstudio.com/docs/datascience/jupyter-notebooks">Jupyter Notebook</a>.
+The Jupyter Notebook allows each block of code to be organized and run separately from one another for ease of development and testing.

 This model was trained on the Fashion MNIST dataset (accessable on <a href="https://www.kaggle.com/datasets/zalando-research/fashionmnist">Kaggle</a>, examples of training data shown on top), a dataset containing tens of thousands of labeled 28x28 pixel images of articles of clothing.

 <img width="500px" src="../img/modeltraining.png">